EN

 An annulment is a procedure that declares a marriage null and void, as though it never happened.
 Grounds for annulment in Texas include fraud, bigamy, and incapacity.

-Sullivant Slack Law Firm, PLLC
+Sullivant Law Firm

 209 South Dixon, Gainesville, TX 76240, US